datamapper/datamapper.github.com/_posts/2008-05-07-stunningly_easy_way_to_live_on_the_edge.markdown

 git pull origin master
 cd data_objects
 rake install
-# cd into the desired adapter subdirectory and rake install from there
-cd ../dm-more
-git pull origin master
 # cd into the desired gem subdirectory and rake install from there
 {% endhighlight %}